Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

     Skip this step if the compute blade slots in each chassis have already been powered off.

     1. To perform blade power control operations, SSH to a CMM and and use the `redfish` command to perform the power cycle.
-This must be done for each populated compute blade in each odd or even numbered chassis in the cabinet depending on which CEC issued the reset above.
+This must be done for each populated compute blade in each odd- or even-numbered chassis in the cabinet depending on which CEC issued the reset above.

        ```screen
        > ssh root@x9000c1